manisci/manisci.github.io/_pages/cv.md

 Leadership and Community Engagement
 ======
-* Volounteering for STEM Education Outreach  Spring 2018-Now
+* Volunteering for STEM Education Outreach  Spring 2018-Now
 * Author for Student magazine Satire columnist     Mashhad, Iran August 2000 –May 2007
 * Active participation in humor competition Weekly column on a blog Tehran, Iran	April 2013 – November 2014